Loading...

 Physical Activity

-Engage in light physical activity, such as walking, after meals to help facilitate the use of glucose by your muscles.
+Engage in light physical activity, such as a short walk, after your meal to help your body use up the glucose effectively.

 healthspan-mbl